benedictehejgaard/chaos-in-congress/index.md

 This section has been divided into three steps for an easier walk-through.

 **Step 1:**
-To further examine the defined graphs for each term in Analysis 1, the best partition (separation into smaller communities) of the nodes will be found using the Louvain heuristics algorithm from section "The Louvian algorithm" in Barabási et. al, ch.
+To further examine the defined graphs for each congress in Analysis 1, the best partition (separation into smaller communities) of the nodes will be found using the Louvain heuristics algorithm from section "The Louvian algorithm" in Barabási et. al, ch.
 9 [3].
 The goal is to perform community detection which aims to uncover inherent community structure of the graphs.
 Thus, the number and size of the communities are not predefined but needs to be found.
 This is done by creating a dendogram, which creates a tree where each level is a partition of the graph nodes.
 Level zero will be the first partition and contains the smallest communities.
 The best partition will be the highest level, and higher level results in bigger communities.

 The found communities will then be evaluated by calculating the modularity (a measure for how distinct the communities are) and by performing text analysis.

 **Step 2:**
 When the partitions for each graph have been found, they can be evaluated by calculating the modularity using equation 9.12 from Barabási et. al [3].
 Modularity is a measure of the quality of the partition.
 Therefore, the modularity is a method to decide if a community partition is better than other partitions.
-We will also use the modularity method as a comparison method between the graph from the different terms, as we interprets a high modularity as more distinct partitions.
+We will also use the modularity method as a comparison method between the graph from the different congress, as we interprets a high modularity as more distinct partitions.
 Thus, if there is a change from a low modularity to a higher throughout the terms, this could indicate that the congress has become more polarized.

 In the tabel below, we have indicated our measures for determining if a partition is good or not.
 We are basing these numbers off image 9.16 in Barabási et. al [3].
 These could also be derived for our example, using the formulas in the same chapter.